-- 1.1 Security in all College premises is the responsibility of all members of staff and pupils.
+- 1.1 Security in all School premises is the responsibility of all members of staff and pupils.
 The key to good security is to remain alert.
-The vulnerability of young people and the remoteness of the College are such that security must be paramount at all times. - 1.2 Strangers not wearing visitors' passes must be challenged by a member of staff.
-Pupils should not approach strangers without passes but should immediately report the fact to a member of staff. - 1.3 The exteriors of all occupied buildings and vehicle approaches are covered by CCTV which is video recorded. - 1.4 All external doors are fitted with digital keypad locks to prevent unauthorised access and a large proportion of offices and stores are protected by burglar alarms. - 1.5 At times when all staff are located in one place (e.g. Chapel) a member of staff is to be detailed to patrol the College area and lock the majority of external doors.
+The vulnerability of young people and the remoteness of the School are such that security must be paramount at all times. - 1.2 Strangers not wearing visitors' passes, should be challenged by a member of staff.
+Pupils should not approach strangers without passes but should immediately report the fact to a member of staff. - 1.3 All external doors are fitted with digital keypad locks to prevent unauthorised access and a large proportion of offices and stores are protected by burglar alarms. - 1.4 Housekeeping staff to lock and set alarms when leaving in the leaving in the evenings. - 1.5 At times when all staff are located in one place (e.g. Chapel) a member of staff is to be detailed to patrol the School area and lock the majority of external doors.

-BAG THE COLLEGE Issue 10
+A. A. THE SCHOOL Issue 9

-WORK PROCEDURES WP 21 Date Reviewed: Aug 2023
+WORK PROCEDURES WP 21 Date Reviewed: 09/2021

 Page 1 of 2

 SAFE USE OF LADDERS AND STEP LADDERS

-- 1.1 Ladders are a potentially dangerous means of access to work areas and they should only be used if more permanent and safe methods are not reasonably practicable (see Work Procedure 01, Use of Mobile Elevated Work Platforms, Fixed & Mobile Scaffolding). - 1.2 As a guide, if your task would require staying up a leaning ladder or stepladder for more than 30 minutes at a time, it is recommended you use alternative equipment.
+1.1 Ladders are a potentially dangerous means of access to work areas and they should only be used if more permanent and safe methods are not reasonably practicable (see Work Procedure 01, Use of Mobile Elevated Work Platforms, Fixed & Mobile Scaffolding).